anywhichway/lazui/docs/lazui.md

 ## How To Be Lazui

+ou can put template literals directly in your HTML.
 Here is the first simple example:

 ```html
 <html>